Summary of Inquest Hearings into the SPD Shooting of Charleena Lyles | South Seattle Emerald

 - The day started slowly, as witnesses were delayed and technical issues were rampant.

-- Lt.
-George Davisson — who is an acting captain of SDP’s policy and research section, which drafts policy to “give guidance to officers on the expectations of how to navigate law as well as the expectations of the command staff” — was the Force Investigation sergeant for SPD at the time and the supervisor of detectives on the case, including Lead Force Investigation Team (FIT) Detective Jason Dewey who testified in the first hearing.
+- The first witness, Lt.
+George Davisson, is an acting captain of SPD’s policy and research section, which drafts policy to “give guidance to officers on the expectations of how to navigate law as well as the expectations of the command staff.”
+At the time of the incident, he was the Force Investigation sergeant for SPD and the supervisor of detectives on the case, including Lead Force Investigation Team (FIT) Detective Jason Dewey who testified in the first hearing.

 - Davisson detailed why SPD ruled that Officer Jason Anderson’s use of force was “reasonable, necessary, and proportional.”
-Reviewing the facts and taking the details that he knew into account, he believed that they acted within policy, due to the steps they took to create a plan before entering and giving verbal commands.
+Reviewing the facts and taking the details that he knew into account, he believed that they acted within policy.

 - Davisson again stressed that despite the officer safety caution on Lyles’ record, officers were trained to treat the call as though no mental or behavioral health crisis was present.